Safe Job Hunting

 Protecting Yourself from Fraudulent Job Postings

-The University of Louisville Career Development Center posts jobs for the convenience of students.
+The University Career Center posts positions for the convenience of students.
 Any posting by an employer is not endorsed by the University, nor do we promote them.
 The University does not make any guarantees on employment with any employer.
 These postings, and our efforts, should be used as an assistance/connector for the students and the employers.
 The University is not responsible for safety, wages, working conditions, or any other aspect of off-campus employment without limitations.
-The student’s responsibility is to research the employer and making a sound judgment on where they should apply for the position.
+The student’s responsibility is to research the employer and make a sound judgment on whether they should apply for the position.

 We are dedicated to providing the safest possible environment for you to search for jobs and manage your career.
 To assist with that goal, we ask that you keep a few simple security precautions in mind when evaluating job postings.